-The Project received planning approval for up to 92 turbines from the former NSW Planning Assessment Commission (PAC).
+- The Project received planning approval for up to 92 turbines from the former NSW Planning Assessment Commission (PAC) in May 2017.
 A copy of the final approval and conditions can be downloaded here.

 During construction and operation of the wind farm there will be a number of activities required to comply with the PAC and EPBC Act approvals.
 These will include environmental compliance such as bird and bat monitoring, noise compliance monitoring and visual assessments to ensure compliance with the development consent requirements.